bayudwiyansatria/.github/docs/workflows/docker/build.md

 3. **Configure Docker**:
    - Configures Docker using a custom action `bayudwiyansatria/.github/actions/configure-docker@master`.
 4. **Build Package**:
+   - Build the Docker image with the configured tag.
+5. **Push Package**:
-   - Uses `docker/build-push-action@v6` to build the Docker image and push it to the specified registry with the configured tag.
+   - Push the Docker image to the specified registry with the configured tag.

 ### Matrix Strategy